Wednesday, September 20, 2017

 My designs are often inspired by the surroundings in my studio, which I have filled with family ephemera, photos of people I've lost, objects that call a memory.

-This particular snapshot inspired my first enameled "talking tree" ring.
-A man stands on a tree-lined dirt road.
-He must have been important to my grandmother, but I don't know who he was, or even his name.
-I thought of how this photo was held, gazed upon and remembered with feeling – fondness, or sadness, regret or joy.
+This snapshot inspired my first enameled "talking tree" ring.
+I discovered it in my grandmother's photo album.
+A man stands on a tree-lined dirt road; he must have been important to my grandmother, but I don't know who he was, or even his name.
+Studying the stranger, I thought of how this photo was held, gazed upon and remembered with feeling – fondness, or sadness, regret or joy.

 Were they friends, or more?
 Where were they going?
 Was he about to leave for university?
 War?
 I studied the trees and the background.
 Was that his home?
 Where did this road lead?
 The meandering black branches against the washed-out sky captured my attention, and I found myself drawing them onto a piece of enamel.
 A favorite quote arrived in my mind: "Trees are the earth's endless effort to speak to the listening heavens."
 The piece began to gel – I decide to set the enameled trees in a ring, with the quote etched onto the bezel.